almosttrivial/almosttrivial.github.io/_posts/2020-06-16-Nilpotency-Of-Lie-Algebras.md

   - Lie Algebras
 ---

-I wrote in an earlier [blog post](https://almosttrivial.github.io/posts/SolvabilityofLieAlgebras/) that the adjoint representation of a Lie algebra was a very informative representation.
-This blog post will explore one of the quintessential notions of a Lie algebra which is formulated in terms of the Lie bracket (deja vu): nilpotency.
+I wrote in an earlier blog post that the adjoint representation of a Lie algebra was a very informative representation.
+This blog post will explore one of the quintessential notions of a Lie algebra which is formulated in terms of the Lie bracket ([deja vu](https://almosttrivial.github.io/posts/SolvabilityofLieAlgebras/)): nilpotency.

-First, consider the following subspaces of a Lie algebra \\(\mathfrak{g}\\):
+First, consider the following sequence of subspaces of a Lie algebra \\(\mathfrak{g}\\):

 \\(    \mathfrak{g}^{1} := \mathfrak{g},\quad \mathfrak{g}^{k} := \left[\mathfrak{g},\mathfrak{g}^{k}\right]\\)